 It will take some time to learn how much of each vegetable to grow.
 One year you’ll have a great amount of beans from five plants and you’ll think yes, five plants are all we need, then, the next year, weather conditions will be bad for beans and your five plants won’t produce but a single side dish for Thanksgiving.

-- Raised beds – raised beds are also popular in the smaller home garden.
+Raised beds – raised beds are popular in the smaller home garden.
 You will need materials like planks of wood or bricks to build the beds.
-Raised beds are great to improve drainage or if your soil is very bed and you prefer filling a bed with good soil before starting to plant.
+Raised beds are great to improve drainage or if your soil is very bad and you prefer filling a bed with good soil before starting to plant.

 Consider the fall garden, especially if you have a small garden area.

 The fall garden is, honestly, my favorite because it’s so much easier to care for.
 The weather is cool, so it’s much more pleasant to work in the garden.
 There are much fewer mosquitoes to whack, and almost no pests to bother the plants.

 If you plan to grow a fall garden, make sure to leave room for it early in the spring when you plant your summer garden.
 You will need to plant many of your fall vegetables while your summer vegetables are still producing.